mil-amirian/marios-mart/README.md

 # Mario's Mart

-A full stack Node.js and React shopping cart app.
+A full stack Nintendo-themed Node.js and React shopping cart app.
 Developed to be responsive for both mobile and desktop access.

 ## Technologies Used